velllectroniq/Amelia-s-Extended-Research/README.md

 This should open a file explorer with a file path to a steam folder simmilar to `...Steam\steamapps\common\Infinitode 2`

 Next, create a new folder anywhere in your computer - it will serve as a place in which the new instance of Infinitode will function.
-The name of the folder can be anything, like `Infinitode 2 Modded AEE`
+The name of the folder can be anything, like `Infinitode 2 Modded AER`

-Copy the contents of `...Steam\steamapps\common\Infinitode 2` into `Infinitode 2 Modded AEE`
+Copy the contents of `...Steam\steamapps\common\Infinitode 2` into `Infinitode 2 Modded AER`

-From this repository, copy the `steam_appid.txt` into `Infinitode 2 Modded AEE`
+From this repository, copy the `steam_appid.txt` into `Infinitode 2 Modded AER`

-Similarly, copy `researches.json` into `Infinitode 2 Modded AEE\res` (Windows might ask you to replace the original research file with the modified one - allow it)
+Similarly, copy `researches.json` into `Infinitode 2 Modded AER\res` (Windows might ask you to replace the original research file with the modified one - allow it)

-If you just wanted to extend the research tree, it's done - running `Infinitode 2 Modded AEE\infinitode-2.exe` should create a new game of Infinitode 2, with no progress attached.
+If you just wanted to extend the research tree, it's done - running `Infinitode 2 Modded AER\infinitode-2.exe` should create a new game of Infinitode 2, with no progress attached.
 Please note that this doesn't stop Steam from linking to your Account - I reccomend running the game in Guest mode

 ### 2. Moving saves to the new instance
-If you want to continue your journey with Infinitode 2, but with more (possible) Research, go back to `...Steam\steamapps\common\Infinitode 2`, and copy the `...Steam\steamapps\common\Infinitode 2\saves` into `Infinitode 2 Modded AEE\saves`.
+If you want to continue your journey with Infinitode 2, but with more (possible) Research, go back to `...Steam\steamapps\common\Infinitode 2`, and copy the `...Steam\steamapps\common\Infinitode 2\saves` into `Infinitode 2 Modded AER\saves`.
 This copies all of your previous progress into the modified game

 ### 3. Modifying an existing modded instance of Infinitode 2
 If you have a already working local instance of Infinitode 2, you should be just able to copy `researches.json` into the `res` folder of your instance.
 However, to be able to do this, you must make sure that the mods and modifications you've done to the game didn't modify the original `research.json` file, since, if they did, pasting this mod's `research.json` might break the previously made modifications

+### 4. A note about developer mode
+If you want to be able to do everything (in game), copy `mod_id.txt` into your `Infinitode 2 Modded AER` folder and restart the game.
+After executing it again, you should get your trophy, and get access to the developer command

 &nbsp;
 &nbsp;